A podcast studio setup with four black chairs, microphones on stands, and a camera facing a backdrop of the Hollywood sign.

 1. Colorado Film School – Denver, CO

-Think Denver is all about skiing and craft beer?
+Think Denver is all about skiing and make beer?
 Think again!
 Nestled among the Rockies, Colorado Film School offers a program as crisp as the mountain air.
 Known for its intimate class sizes and hands-on experiences, students get a taste of every filmmaking aspect from screenwriting to cinematography without having to battle Hollywood traffic.
 They even have a green screen as green as the envy of New York film students during the winter!

 2. Austin School of Film – Austin, TX